viamrobotics/docs/docs/program/sdks/_index.md

 - instructions as to how to create a file, where to save this file, what's happening in alignment with configuration etc.

-TODO: will probably need to put the note below somewhere else but I am not sure where yet? lol

 The easiest way to get started is to navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.

 These boilerplate code samples import all of the necessary libraries and set up a client connection to your {{< glossary_tooltip term_id="remote" text="remote">}} or local robot.